 1979: The Vancouver Whitecaps won the North American Soccer League championship.

 1985: Vancouver’s automated, light rapid transit system, SkyTrain started up in mid-December.
-The initial route, from Vancouver to New Westminster, retraces in part one of Vancouver's original Interurban lines.
+The initial route, from Vancouver to New Westminster, retraces, in part, one of Vancouver's original Interurban lines.
 There are now three lines running from downtown Vancouver out to the suburbs.

-1986: Vancouver's centennial is marked by the highly successful six-month fair Expo 86 on the north shore of False Creek.
+1986: Vancouver's centennial was marked by the highly successful, six-month fair Expo 86 on the north shore of False Creek.
 It was the largest special category World Exposition ever staged in North America -the category was Transportation.

-1985: Vancouver holds its first Vancouver Sun Run, a 10 kilometre run through downtown streets and spectacular Stanley Park.
-Now an annual, very popular event, first year's participants were 3200 - by 2003 there were approximately 49,000 runners - a true reflection of the love of sport in the outdoors!
+1985: Vancouver held its first Vancouver Sun Run, a 10-kilometre run through downtown streets and spectacular Stanley Park.
+Now an annual, very popular event, there were 3,200 participants that first year.
+Now there are over 45,000 runners each year - a true reflection of the love of sport and the outdoors!

 1990: The 1990s began with a roar as the first "Indy" race took place on the downtown Vancouver track, winding through tight corners, past apartment complexes, False Creek and Science World.
-It was an annual event held each summer, however 2004 was the final year that it took place in Vancouver.
+It was an annual event held each summer through to 2004.

-1993: Woodward's department store, a Canadian retail institution dating back to 1903, goes bankrupt and closes its doors.
+1993: Woodward's department store, a Canadian retail institution dating back to 1903, went bankrupt and closed its doors.
 Over the following years, debate regarding reuse of the landmark building or redevelopment of its property has ranged from the creation of affordable housing to a downtown parking complex to various retail options.
 In 2009, a new Woodward’s complex opened, incorporating some of the original building, but also bringing together condos, affordable housing, a satellite campus of SFU and retail offerings.

-1995: The new Vancouver Public Library building opens and is a landmark within the downtown core.
+1995: The new Vancouver Public Library building opened and was immediately a landmark within the downtown core.
 Interestingly, initial designs had the building facing the opposite direction, with the main entrance facing Georgia.
 As they finalized construction plans, someone noticed that by flipping the design, the main plaza would face the sun rather than being in the shadow of the main building!

 1996: Estimates showed the central city's population had increased by more than 107,000 since 1981 - a 26 per cent jump!
 This year, the Vancouver Grizzlies joined the NBA, along with the Toronto Raptors, as part of the league's two-pronged expansion into Canada.
-They are the first non-U.S. cities to join the league since 1946-47.
 Unfortunately, the Grizzlies were sold in 2001, so Vancouver only got to enjoy their NBA team for 5 years.

-1997: The Chan Centre for the Performing Arts opens at the University of British Columbia, offering year round performance by University programs, touring companies and local performers.
+1997: The Chan Centre for the Performing Arts opened at the University of British Columbia, offering year round performance by University programs, touring companies and local performers.

-1999: Vancouver creates the 2010 Olympic Bid team to organize the proposal to host the 2010 Winter Olympics.
-By July, 2004, Vancouver is selected!
+1999: Vancouver created the 2010 Olympic Bid team to organize the proposal to host the 2010 Olympic & Paralympic Winter Games.
+In July 2003, Vancouver was selected!

 2000: The annual Polar Bear Swim, started in 1920 by a local restaurant owner, Peter Pantages, reaches a record of 2,128 swimmers.

-2001: It is estimated that 200 movie and television productions are filmed in Vancouver.
+2001: It is estimated that in 2001, more than 200 movie and television productions were filmed in Vancouver.
 Each year, this list grows more and more substantial, as estimates from 1981 show only 11 productions!
 Earning its nickname of 'Hollywood North', celebrity spotting is everywhere - they're out and about on Vancouver streets, browsing in shops and relaxing in local restaurants and spas.

-2002: The Economist magazine's Intelligence Unit ties Vancouver and Melbourne as the World's Top City to live in.
+2002: The Economist magazine's Intelligence Unit tied Vancouver and Melbourne as the World's Top City to live in.
 Since then, Vancouver has regularly been ranked in the top 10.

-2003: Mercer Human Resource Consulting rates Vancouver as top city in North America for quality of life.
+2003: Mercer Human Resource Consulting rated Vancouver as top city in North America for quality of life.
 Since then, Vancouver has routinely been ranked within the top 10, as well as winning the top spot on numerous occasions.

-July 1 - Canada Day - 2003, Vancouver is selected as the Host City for 2010 Olympic and Paralympic Winter Games.
-Rogers Arena broadcasts the announcement live to a sold out crowd, while celebrations take place across the city.
+On Canada Day (July 1), Vancouver was selected as the Host City for 2010 Olympic and Paralympic Winter Games.
+Rogers Arena broadcasts the announcement live to a sold out crowd, while celebrations took place across the city.

-2009: A major expansion to the Vancouver Convention Centre opens, tripling the capacity of the original Canada Place venue.
+2009: A major expansion to the Vancouver Convention Centre opened, tripling the capacity of the original Canada Place venue.
 The green, grass-roofed West Building is Canada’s largest waterfront convention centre.

-2010: The region enthusiastically hosts the Vancouver 2010 Olympic and Para-lympic Winter Games in February and March.
-More than 2.5 billion people around the world tune in to watch 2,600 athletes from 82 nations compete.
+2010: The region enthusiastically hosted the Vancouver 2010 Olympic and Paralympic Winter Games in February and March.
+More than 2.5 billion people around the world tuned in to watch 2,600 athletes from 82 nations compete.
 The highlight for Canadians?
 Winning the men’s hockey gold medal.